 Alastair sadly died in office after a serious illness on 24 June 2018.
 The Ministry of Justice Permanent Secretary Richard Heaton has paid tribute to his service.
 The 3 Deputy Official Solicitors and the Deputy Public Trustee will be covering the Official Solicitor and Public Trustee’s statutory and leadership responsibilities.

 - Department of Trade and Industry, 1995 to 2006

 - Office of the Director General of Telecommunications, 1991 to 1995

 - Treasury Solicitors Department on loan to the Registry of Friendly Societies, 1988 to 1991

 Independent Bar (mixed common law, family, crime and general chancery practice), 1974 to 1988

-The Public Trustee administers trusts and estates where he has accepted appointment to do so.
+The Public Trustee administers trusts and estates where he has accepted appointment to do so and acts as: